What is Token Generation Event (TGE)?

 Let's find out Token Generation Event (TGE) meaning, definition in crypto, what is Token Generation Event (TGE), and all other detailed facts.

 A token is a virtual asset that is created with a utility in mind.
 Tokens provide a simple entry into the bigger crypto economic system.
-It does not have a store of value on its own but it is made in a way that software can be developed around it.
+They do not have a store of value on their own but they are made in a way that software can be developed around them.

-Initial Coin Offering (ICO) is a type of crowdfunding that utilizes cryptocurrencies as a way of increasing funds for startups.
-Project tokens are typically developed through these offerings.
+However, there's also another widely used way of issuing and selling new tokens - an Initial Coin Offering (ICO).
+It is a type of crowdfunding that utilizes cryptocurrencies as a way of increasing funds for startups.
+Project tokens are developed and distributed to the public through these offerings as well.

-However, there are companies that are eager to increase funds from tokens, but they do not choose to utilize ICOs.
-Instead, they choose a Token Generation Event as an alternative.
+Though, there are companies that are eager to increase funds from tokens, but they do not choose to utilize ICOs.
+Instead, they choose a TGE.
+What's the difference, though?

-Both ICOs and Token Generation Events are focused on a similar concept.
+Both ICOs and TGEs are focused on a similar concept.
 However, because of regulatory concerns, some organizations prefer to identify their fundraising campaigns as TGEs rather than ICOs.

-Regulatory organizations have been under increasing demand to recognize ICOs as securities, raising the prospect of taxes.
-Token Generation Events, on the other hand, are not considered securities, therefore, they are not taxed.
-As a result, token issuers might perceive tax benefits in naming such events as Token Generation Events, rather than Initial Coin Offerings.
+Regulatory organizations have been under increasing demand to recognize ICOs as the main method for issuing securities, thus, raising the prospect of taxes.
+Token Generation Events, on the other hand, are mostly used for issuing utility tokens, therefore, they are not taxed.